 The Magic of the Pre-Alps

-Chapter XIII: The University Years and Scientific Mentorship
+Chapter XIII: The University Years

 Around 1964, after my transition from CNEN technical agent to Euratom employee following the direct takeover of the Ispra I reactor, I decided to enroll at the University of Milan, taking advantage of Euratom's openness to university education for its employees.
 After careful evaluation, Pietro's pragmatism prevailed, and I chose the faculty most feasible for my conditions as a full-time working student, considering attendance requirements and laboratory participation.
 I chose General Biology, also because Euratom's Biology Division offered me the possibility of an experimental thesis at Ispra in radioecology with Margaret Merlini as supervisor.

-Margaret Merlini: International Radioecologist and Mentor
+Margaret Merlini: International Radioecologist

 Margaret was an internationally renowned radioecologist who came from the Savannah River laboratories in the United States and was at Ispra due to marriage - she was the wife of Merlini, the physicist leading solid-state studies at Ispra.
 Working under her supervision would provide me with cutting-edge experience in applying mathematical modeling to biological systems, particularly in understanding how radioactive materials moved through ecological networks.
-Margaret became far more than a thesis supervisor - she was my first true scientific mentor, introducing me to the rigorous methodology of ecological research and the mathematical frameworks needed to understand complex biological systems.

-The years between 1965 and 1970 were difficult for me personally, as I found myself still confronting all the problems of a dysfunctional family.
+The years between 1965 and 1970 were difficult for me, as I found myself still confronting all the problems of a dysfunctional family.
 My sister entered the path that would lead her years later to suicide, and my mother found herself alone, weighing on her children, having wasted her life with a man of the worst kind - one she had chosen to live with despite his being already married to another woman.
 This was a black hole that I was never able to clarify with my mother, and it weighed heavily on my entire life.

 The Cocquio Crisis